CodeProSpecialist/Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 # Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca
 An Artificial Intelligence Robot for stock trading.

-This is brand new beta code that might work or it might not work.
+This is brand new beta code that seems to be working so far.

 You will need at least a recommended 25 to 50 Gigabytes of free space